AdiRileyArtist/adirileyartist.github.io/current-projects.md

 <p>Might change the fish inside Bubblehead's goldfish bowl to a puffer fish, so each time the fish get scared they inflate themselves and push his face against the side of the bowl, sticking him with dozens of spikes.</p>

 <blockquote>
-<p>"GGGGuuuGGgggUUULLL!?!?!"
-First Mate Bubblehead</p>
+<p>"GGGGuuuGGgggUUULLL!?!?!"</p>
 </blockquote>

 <center><img src="/images/CharacterDesigns/ProfessorCrumples.jpg" class="image" width="500px"></center>

 <p>This character is a crazy scientist who has managed to lock himself in his own cage while testing it from the inside.</p>

 <blockquote>
 <p>"Hey dont judge me, can't a genius Professor have a bad day too?"</p>